A Topic Coverage Approach to Evaluation of Topic Models: Conclusions and Future Work

-In this article we proposed a definition of the coverage problem motivated by the use case of topic discovery -- a reference topic is considered covered if a closely matching model topic exist.
+In this paper we propose a definition of the coverage problem motivated by the use case of topic discovery -- a reference topic is considered covered if a closely matching model topic exist.
 We proposed measures in line with this definition and experimented with two sets of reference topics within the reach of the standard topic models.
+However, the measures and the reference topics, two key aspects of the coverage problem, can be viewed in a more general light.
+For example, in order to obtain more approximate coverage measures, the definition of topic matching could be loosened to include approximate semantic similarity.
+Semantic variation among the reference topics could also be factored in the measures' design.
+It could be quite useful to design measures that favor the models that cover a diverse set of reference topics' subcategories and offer a better overview of the semantic space.

-However, all the aspects of the coverage problem can be viewed in more general light.
-Definition of topic matching could be loosened to include approximate semantic similarity and other types of potentially usefull reference topics exist.
-For example, reference topics could correspond to sets of subsets of concepts derived from a multitude of existing ontologies or taxonomies.
-Another possibility is to use user-defined reference topics, as exemplified by \citnoun{Chuang2013}.
-Reference topics need not even correspond to human concepts but could be synthetic, such as the topics in the experiment of \citnoun{Shi2019}.
-The research of alternative variants of the coverage problem presents both technical on conceptual challenges.
-These challenges encompass the definition and construction of sensible reference topics, the semantics of matching between the model and the reference topics, and the efficient construction of practical measures of coverage.
-The exploration of these and other potential variants of the coverage problems all represent directions for future work.
+There are many ways to define potentially useful reference topics.
+For example, concepts of interest in social sciences, such as the news issues and frames, could be used to define useful sets of reference topics.
+Reference topics could also correspond to concepts derived from a multitude of existing ontologies or taxonomies.
+Another possibility is to use user-defined reference topics representing domain-relevant concepts, as exemplified by \citnoun{Chuang2013}.
+We note that defining of semantic reference topics is challenging, since it requires both a sensible definition of a set of concepts and a method of deciding whether an individual topic is in line with the definition.
+More broadly, reference topics need not even correspond to human concepts but could be synthetic, such as the topics in the experiment of \citnoun{Shi2019}.

+Alternative approaches to the coverage problem represent a promising direction for future work.
+This work will have to deal with technical and conceptual challenges, such as the definition and construction of sensible reference topics, the semantics of matching between the model-generated topics and the reference topics, and the efficient construction of practical measures of coverage.

-Although the methods of topic model evaluation can improve the understanding and performance of these useful tools, the existing literature is sparse \citinl{ying2019inferring}, especially in comparison to the amount of research focused on new model types.
-By investigating the coverage approach and demonstrating its merits we hope to offer fresh perspectives and provide tools for future investigations.
-We believe that future work on topic coverage can lead to a better understanding of the semantics of machine generated topics and to evaluation methods with the potential to reasses the quality of existing models and guide the design of new ones.
+We believe that future work on topic coverage can lead to a better understanding of the semantics of machine generated topics and to improved evaluation methods with the potential to reasses the quality of existing models and guide the design of new ones.